mallochine/bics-current/README.md

 Lastly, some acknowledgements.
 I'd like to thank SKAcz for doing a brilliant job with PR on FICS and for ensuring a high quality release.
 Together, we caught many time bugs.
 I'd also like to thank all the alpha testers.
-There were about 5-10 of you, and I'm afraid to list you guys out in case I forgot one of you.
-But you guys know who you are, and many thanks for helping us get the code debugged.
+You guys know who you are, and many thanks for helping us get the code debugged.
 Thanks to Wir, for doing a great job managing our first tournament.
 And last but not least, thanks especially to the developers who wrote the thousands and thousands of lines of code, Aramen and Lasker developers.